cxinsys/fastscode/README.md

 - :snake: [Anaconda](https://www.anaconda.com) is recommended to use and develop FastSCODE.
 - :penguin: Linux distros are tested and recommended to use and develop FastSCODE.

-### Anaconda virtual environment
+### Create a virtual environment

-After installing anaconda, create a conda virtual environment for FastSCODE.
-In the following command, you can change the Python version (e.g. `python=3.12`).
+After installing Anaconda, create a conda virtual environment for FastSCODE. you can also specify the Python version (e.g. `python=3.12`).

 ```bash
 conda create -n fastscode python=3.12
 ```

-Now, we can activate our virtual environment for FastSCODE as follows.
+Now, we can activate our conda virtual environment for FastSCODE as follows.

 ```bash
 conda activate fastscode